-The Nils Klim Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a young Nordic scholar who has made an outstanding contribution to research in the arts and humanities, social sciences, law or theology, either in a spesific dicipline or through interdisciplinary work.
-The scholar’s ability to be original and innovative is highly emphasised.
+The Nils Klim Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a young Nordic scholar who has made an outstanding contribution to research in the arts and humanities, social sciences, law or theology, either in a specific discipline or through interdisciplinary work.
+The scholar’s ability to be original and innovative is highly emphasized.
 It is also considered whether the research contribution in question appears as particularly outstanding or promising in light of the researcher´s age, the nature of the research project and the research tradition of the academic field in question.

 Scholars holding positions at universities, academies or other research institutions may nominate candidates for the Nils Klim Prize.
 We ask that nominators use the online nomination form.
 In the form you will be asked to provide the following:

 - A nomination letter written in English that state the reason for the nomination in 1 to 3 pages.